 || || Other Roles |

-Whether it be through research, Rescue, or my various other roles on and off Grounds, I do my best to be actively critical of the systems that govern our community, from the University administration to the local politics.
-This is another reason for my affection for data, as I have learned it provides the objectivity and transparency needed to excite change in broken systems and maintain accountability among those within them.
+Whether it be through research, rescue, or my various other roles on and off Grounds, I do my best to be actively critical of the systems that govern our community, from the University administration to the local politics.
+This is another reason for my affection for data, as I have learned it can provide the objectivity and transparency needed to excite change in broken systems and maintain accountability among those within them.

-From a broader perspective, my faith in data is accompanied by a great fear of its misuse: a concern that has led to my writing in medical data ethics and to the development of a new UVa course that I got to teach in my final semester.
+From a broader perspective, my faith in data is accompanied by a fear of its misuse: a concern that has led to my writing in medical data ethics and to the development of a new UVA course that I taught in my final semester.
 In all, I seek to encourage a greater awareness of both the advantages and dangers, within medicine and society at large, brought upon by our increasingly data-driven world.